How (and where) to throw a bachelorette party in Montreal

 Mingle with fellow Montrealers celebrating the end of the work week at what is commonly known as “5 à 7” over here, which is basically an excuse to drink unspeakable amounts of wine between 5 and 7PM (or even later in most cases) in bars all over downtown Montreal.
 Join the party at these lively, sceney bars with lovely views of the old part of town:

-(take note that most of them are closed in winter for obvious reasons; you don’t want to be on an outdoor rooftop in the middle of January if you don’t have to, trust me).
+Note that most of them are closed in winter for obvious reasons; you don’t want to be on an outdoor rooftop in the middle of January if you don’t have to, trust me.

 A visit to Montreal wouldn’t be complete without one (or two, or three…) gourmet indulgences.
 After all, my hometown is nothing if not a foodie destination but it can be hard to fully comprehend the extent of our culinary heritage without a knowledgeable guide.

-Local Montreal Food Tours offers three-hour long fascinating and well-priced expeditions across the Old Montreal Bachelorette Party Food & Drink Tour that include five food stops with wine & craft beer pairings.
+Local Montreal Food Tours offers three-hour long fascinating and well-priced expeditions across the Mile End Montreal Food Tour that include five food stops with wine & craft beer pairings.

 Enjoy a late night at the spa